Numigi/odoo-base-addons/numikube_staging/README.rst

 The module also needs to be loaded as server-wide module in the target staging (lab / test) environment.

+The staging configuration must also specify:
+* the token
-The staging configuration must also specify the token and the minio bucket to use for backups.
+* the minio bucket to use for backups (or else it will fallback to dev-backups specified in odoo-base config)

 Example of configuration of the staging environment.